 What branch of Companies House should you use?

-- A company with a registered office in either England or Wales will be incorporated by Companies House Cardiff.
+- Companies House Cardiff may be incorporated by a company with a registered office in either England or Wales.

 Limited companies in the UK may base their activities in any or several UK jurisdictions.
-It is the registered office address which must remain in the country of incorporation throughout a company’s existence.
+It is the registered office address that must remain in the country of incorporation throughout a company's existence.

 What information can be stored at Companies House?

 Companies House can store an incredible amount of corporate information.
 Companies House aims to maintain a culture of corporate transparency in the UK by ensuring that the information on this register is as accurate and reliable as possible.
 The available information and statistics are used widely by members of the public, industry, public bodies and government.

 Once a company is registered, whether directly to Companies House or through an online company forming agent, the firm must provide the registry with a variety of information, update Companies House of any changes after company formation, and file certain documents every year.
 Companies House stores the following information:

 - Name of the company and company registration number.